wp-plugins/highlight-search-terms/readme.txt

 **Q: I do not see any highlighting!**

 **A:** This plugin has no configuration options page and there is _no_ predefined highlight styling.
 You have to complete step II of the installation process for any highliting to become visible.
 Edit your themes Stylesheet (style.css) to contain a rule that will give you exactly the styling you need.

+**Q: Can you give me some examples for my stylesheet?**

-See tab "Other Notes" for some examples to get you started.
+**A:** See tab "Other Notes" for some examples to get you started.

 == Screenshots ==